Bobliuuu/RAIdology/backend/README.md

 There are three API endpoints: /root (for debugging prod), /seg (required: url), and /explain (required: url)

 There is a Procfile to deploy to Heroku (will scale costs fast) as well as a Docker file for containerization in any cloud environment, though Lambda Labs is required due to the high CUDA compute.

+We also have a Postman API suite, to test out all of the APIs we deployed and used in our application: https://www.postman.com/mission-operator-17323510/workspace/raidology